 We advise to purchase any text books prior to attending the Summer School if you would like one, as St Mary's campus library may not have certain texts in stock.
-We provide electronic lecture notes and at each lecture, however if you feel that having the course textbook will be benficial to you - then you should try to purchase it in advance of attending the programme.
+We provide electronic lecture notes at each lecture, however if you feel that having the course textbook will be beneficial to you - then you should try to purchase it in advance of attending the programme.
 It is not a requirement to purchase any textbooks as all course materials will be provided to you during the course.

 Will I receive course materials in advance?

 Generally, course materials are distributed at each lecture and are available to download online.
 If you have any questions please direct these to the Summer School Administrator.